sr198/ML_Training/README.md

 # ML_Training
-Sample source created for ML training classes
+Python source code and other materials used for ML Training classes Spring 2020.